 Note: These ranges are averaged—including taxes and standard shipping costs—from a survey of select online vendors as of June 2016.
 Prices may change over time.

 How to put a condom on

-- First things first: Before you use a condom, check the expiration date.
-Just like cheese, condoms can go bad.
-(Outdated condoms break easier.)
+- First things first: before using a condom, check the expiration date.
+Condoms can go bad and outdated condoms break more easily.

-- Put the condom on before your partner's penis touches your vulva.
-Pre-cum—the fluid that leaks from a guy's penis before he ejaculates—can contain sperm from the last time the guy came.
+- Put the condom on before the penis touches the vulva.
+Pre-cum—the fluid that leaks from a person's penis before ejaculation—can contain sperm.

 - Put a drop or two of lube inside the condom.
-It'll help the condom slide on, and it'll make things more pleasurable for your man.
+It'll help the condom slide on, and it'll make things more pleasurable.

-- If your partner isn't circumcised, pull back his foreskin before rolling on the condom.
+- If the penis isn't circumcised, pull back the foreskin before rolling on the condom.

 - Leave a half-inch of extra space at the tip to collect the semen, then pinch the air out of the tip.